Naperville Personal Injury Lawyers

 Cerebral Palsy

 The medical condition known as cerebral palsy is a neurological disorder, meaning a disorder of the brain, spine and the nerves that run through them.
-CP is caused by a brain injury or a problem in the development of the brain.
+The condition is caused by a brain injury or a problem in the development of the brain.
 The impact of CP varies by the individual suffering the condition.

 Learning Disabilities Due to Oxygen Deprivation During Birth